SteamedFish6/MetaRanker/README.md

 > Also, host sequence removing can be applied if needed.
 > 2. Assembly of contigs
 > We recommend [megahit](https://github.com/voutcn/megahit) or [metaspades](https://github.com/ablab/spades) for assembling Illumina reads (megahit may be faster),
-> and [flye](https://github.com/mikolmogorov/Flye) for correcting, assembling and polishing.
+> and [flye](https://github.com/mikolmogorov/Flye) for correcting, assembling and polishing nanopore or pacbio reads.

 Publications
 ---------------